Dual spaces of geodesic currents: Introduction

 \subsection{Acknowledgments}

 We thank Marc Burger, Indira Chatterji, Michael Kapovich, Giuseppe Martone, Eduardo Oreg\'on-Reyes, Anne Parreau, Beatrice Pozzetti, Jenya Sapir and Dylan Thurston for useful conversations.
+We are grateful to the referee for their invaluable feedback.
+Their careful reading of the previous version revealed several errors and offered insightful suggestions that enhanced the clarity of the manuscript.
 The first author would like to thank Raphael Appenzeller, Benjamin Br\"uck, Matthew Cordes, Xenia Flamm and Francesco Fournier Facio for insightful conversations.
 The second author acknowledges support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 "RNMS: Geometric Structures and Representation Varieties" (the GEAR Network), and from the Luxembourg National research Fund AFR/Bilateral-ReSurface 22/17145118, and thanks Marc Burger for his invitation to ETH Z\"urich, during which a portion of this work was done.